About

 I graduated in 2022 with a Ph.D in Computer Science, advised by Professor Ron Fedkiw.
 My academic interests mainly lie at the intersection of Applied Mathematics, Visual Arts, and Machine Learning; this includes but is not limited to Graphics, 3D Vision, and Computational Geometry.

-Summaries of my , , and experience can be found here, as well as a small collection of my .
+Summaries of my academic, industry, and teaching experience can be found here, as well as a small collection of my artwork.
 Please refer to my resume for additional information.

 In my free time, I like to cook, doodle, sew, read fantasy/sci-fi, and belt (screech) out Taiwanese rock ballads on my commute.